Pre-explosion helium shell flash in type Ia supernovae: Acknowledgments

 \section{Acknowledgments}

-I thank Robert Fisher for enlightenment discussions and Marcelo M. Miller Bertolami and Yossef Zenati for useful comments.
+I thank Robert Fisher for enlightenment discussions and Marcelo M. Miller Bertolami, Yossef Zenati {and an anonymous referee} for useful comments.
 This research was supported by a grant from the Israel Science Foundation (769/20).